fivetran/dbt-language-server/README.md

 ### Create a new dbt project from scratch

 You can create a new dbt project using Command Palette.
-Press <kbd>F1</kbd> (or <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>) to run Command Palette, type `dbtWizard: Create dbt Project` and press Enter.
+Press <kbd>F1</kbd> (or <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>) to run Command Palette, type `WizardForDbtCore(TM): Create dbt Project` and press Enter.
 You should choose new project location and then answer all questions.
 This will open the new project in a separate VS Code window.

 ### Install dbt packages

-You can install dbt packages by running `dbtWizard.installDbtPackages` command or by using language status item menu.
+You can install dbt packages by running `WizardForDbtCore(TM).installDbtPackages` command or by using language status item menu.
 After selecting package name and version, the `packages.yml` file will be updated automatically.

 ![install dbt packages](images/install-dbt-packages.gif)